-Our Lady of Victory Parish, Arbutus, Baltimore, Maryland (affectionately called OLV), was founded in 1952, in response to the post-war economic growth and “baby boom.”
+Our Lady of Victory Church, Arbutus, Baltimore, Maryland (affectionately called OLV), was founded in 1952, in response to the post-war economic growth and “baby boom.”
 The parish was first housed in the former St. Mary’s Industrial School at the corner of Wilkens and Caton Avenues (later the location of Cardinal Gibbons School).
 The school had closed 2 years earlier, after serving the poor Catholic boys in Baltimore for 84 years.

-Father Peacock retired in 1972, and Father Thomas Byrd became the pastor.
+In 1972 Father Thomas Byrd became the pastor.
 At that time, it became clear that the plans for building a separate church were unrealistic, so the parish began renovation to convert the temporary church to the permanent worship space.
 New stained glass windows, new lighting, and a new organ were installed, and the pews from St. Mary’s Industrial School were refinished.
 This renovation turned the auditorium into our current church.
 In the early 1980s, under the leadership of Father Chris Carney, the parish undertook another renovation of the church to redesign and enlarge the sanctuary and add a sacristy and Marian Room (originally used as a “crying room”).

 When Father Timothy Klunk became pastor in 2000, it was clear that the church was in need of renovation again.
 The pews needed major repairs, and because the cost estimate for this work was $30,000, we were required to apply for approval of the project from the Archdiocese.
 We were told that we should “think bigger,” and that we needed to develop a Master Plan.
 Over the next 2 years, the Pastor, Pastoral Council, Pastoral Staff, Finance Committee, and school Principal worked to develop the Master Plan for the entire parish community.
 They looked closely at all of our facilities and projected the needs for the future.
 Phase 1 of our Master Plan included redesigning the interior of the church and adding a gathering space.
 In 2004, the parish rolled out the “Continuing the Tradition of Victory” fundraising campaign to fund this work; construction began in the summer of 2008.